dimkar121/LSHDB/README.md

 LSHDB is a persistent and distributed data engine, which relies on the [locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) (LSH) technique and noSQL data stores, for performing [record linkage](https://en.wikipedia.org/wiki/Record_linkage) (including [privacy-preserving record linkage](https://www.cs.cmu.edu/~rjhall/linkage_survey_final.pdf) - PPRL) and similarity search tasks.
-Parallelism lies at the core of its mechanism, since queries are executed using a pool of threads.
+Parallelism lies at the core of its mechanism, since queries are executed in parallel using a pool of threads.

 ##The main features of LSHDB are:
 * __Easy extensibility__  Support for any noSQL data store, or any LSH technique can be easily plugged by extending or implementing the respective abstract classes or interfaces.